 Bath (temperature appropriate) containing:

-Chamomile, elder flowers and/or lemon balm: Steep 1 cup of the dried herbs in 8 cups of boiling water, covered for about 30 minutes.
+Chamomile and lemon balm: Steep 1 cup of the dried herbs in 8 cups of boiling water, covered for about 30 minutes.
 Strain and pour into a warm bath.
 Increase the amount to 2 cups of dried herbs from age 2-5, when using a full-size bath

 Dissolved Epsom salts